Vedpatel2708/ScholarSynth-AI/README.md

 # ScholarSynth AI - Literature Review Generator

-A simple web application that automatically generates literature reviews using AI agents and arXiv papers.
+A simple web application that automatically generates literature reviews using AI agents,Autogen and arXiv papers.

 ## What it does